Ever notice those black and white, speckled little moths fluttering around your guava tree? Chances are, you have guava moths.

 Takeaway

 So there you have it: a few natural remedies to eliminate guava moths without resorting to harsh chemicals.
-Give these methods a try in your garden, and you may be enjoying blemish-free fruits in no time.
+Give these methods a try in your garden, and you may enjoy blemish-free fruits in no time.

-And remember, the key is to be consistent and patient through the process.
+And remember, the key is to be consistent and patient throughout the process.
 Stay vigilant with regular inspections and reapply these natural treatments as needed.

 Add comment